Create a Svelte Component Library

 Since this is a library project, it’s important to add in your relevant information to the package.json

-file so it will appear in npm when the package is published.
+file so it will appear on npm when the package is published.
+The template sets much of this up for us, but we will need to edit a few fields.

 You can read more on this in the svelte-package documentation.